 It has been determined that this rule is not significant for purposes of Executive Order 12866.

 The Department for good cause finds that notice and opportunity for comment is unnecessary for this rulemaking pursuant to 5 U.S.C.
 553(b)(B).
-It is unnecessary to ask for notice and comment because Public Law 104-134 requires the head of each agency to adjust its civil monetary penalties no later than October 23, 1996, and at least every four years thereafter, and Public Law 101-410, as amended by Public Law 104-134, states how to calculate the inflation adjustments, making such adjustments wholly non-discretionary.
+It is unnecessary to ask for notice and comment because the Debt Collection Improvement Act of 1996 (the Act) required the head of each agency to adjust its civil monetary penalties no later than October 23, 1996, and at least every four years thereafter, and the Federal Civil Monetary Penalty Inflation Adjustment Act of 1990, as amended by the Act, states how to calculate the inflation adjustments, making such adjustments wholly non-discretionary.
 This rule merely adjusts the Department's CMP according to the statutory requirements.
 For the same reasons, there exists good cause to waive the thirty day delay in effectiveness of the rule, pursuant to 5 U.S.C.
 553(d)(3).

 Deputy Chief Financial Officer and Director for Financial Management.

 The civil monetary penalties provided by law within the jurisdiction of the respective agencies or bureaus of the Department, as set forth below in this section, are hereby adjusted in accordance with the inflation adjustment procedures prescribed in Section 5, Pub.
-L. 101-410, from the amounts of such penalties in effect prior to December 7, 2012, to the amounts of such penalties, as thus adjusted, except for the penalties that are being adjusted for the first time, stated in paragraphs, (a)(1), which became effective on October 21, 1986; (a)(2), which became effective on March 2, 1863; (b)(5), which became effective on December 18, 2006; and (f)(1) and (f)(2), which became effective on December 18, 2010.
+L. 101-410, from the amounts of such penalties in effect prior to December 11, 2008, to the amounts of such penalties, as thus adjusted, except for the penalties stated in paragraphs (e)(26) and (e)(27), which became effective on January 12, 2007, and except for the penalties stated in paragraphs (a)(4) and (e)(3) which became adjusted on October 16, 2007 and January 12, 2007, respectively.

 (2) 22 U.S.C.
 6761(a)(1)(A), Chemical Weapons Convention Implementation Act—Inspection Violation, from $25,000 to $25,000.